 At the meeting Commissioner O’Rielly said "I do not believe that the provisions of title three cited in the circulated version of the order should be invoked.
 I am relieved they have been removed from the item at my request."
 In addition, in the week before the meeting the FCC announced it was signing an MOU with the FTC for ISP privacy enforcement so the order may be amended to reflect that.
 Accordingly there may be some time from today’s vote until final text is released.
 We will provide a further update at that time.

 UPDATE: The Commission released the final text of the Internet Freedom Order late Thursday January 4.
-As reported previously, Commissioners Rosenworcel and Clyburn dissented, with Commissioner Clyburn issuing a 9-page dissent.
+As reported previously, Commissioners Rosenworcel and Clyburn dissented, with Commissioner Clyburn issuing a nine-page dissent.

 The Commission continues to rely on the premise that its decision to give deregulatory leeway to market forces, subject to FTC oversight, is just as preemptive of state action as a decision to adopt comprehensive regulations.
 But at the same time, at Commissioner O’Reilly’s request, the final order removed some of the citations for their authority on transparency (removing the references to Title III – see blog above), largely to reduce any basis for the Commission to expand regulation at a later time.